PyTis/btcdm/README.md

 I am sharing this, because I care about the community, and want to see it remain secure and free.

-I will post the script/program/daemon to github when I am done.
-I am 1/2 way done, and 4 days in.
+Don't judge the code yet, this is a work in progress.
+I will cleanup and comment when I get closer to a release.

 BTC Address: 1NnZEPLmBEK2HryY4heeJQhQPB8LLbNiPe